 - Mars Hill does not dispense medications of kind, including creams, ointments or lotions.
 If your child needs access to an EpiPen, contact one of the MHK Pastors to submit a permission form.

-*Please distinguish behaviors that bypass a warning and directly result in contacting the Ministry Pastor [danger to others or self, injuries, inappropriate touching etc.]
+*Except in the case of behaviors that bypass a warning and directly result in contacting the Ministry Pastor [For example: danger to others or self, injuries, inappropriate touching etc.]

 Room Leader will ensure calm communication with the child, reiterating the need for the child to comply with appropriate MHK classroom expectations.
 A firm statement of disapproval for inappropriate behavior will be given.
 An appropriate behavior will be stated and a potential consequence will be shared [refer to Time Out].
 Room Leader will allow the child an opportunity for self-correction.
 Room Leader will restate the rules to the student while using positive reinforcement and affirmation.